Sickle Cell Disease: Acute Chest SyndromeSkip to the navigation

 - A reduction of normal blood flow to part of the lungs (caused by a blood clot).

-- Pain treatment with heavy doses of opiate medicine.
+- Pain treatment with heavy doses of opioid medicine.

 Treatment of acute chest syndrome includes:

 - Encouraging deep breathing.
-This is especially important when a person has chest pain or drowsiness and shallow breathing from opiate medicine.
+This is especially important when a person has chest pain or drowsiness and shallow breathing from opioid medicine.